Skip to content

 For you, heaven is guaranteed.
 That’s amazing grace.

-The Difference Between God and Santa: Jolly Grandpa or Heavenly Father?
+The Difference Between God and Santa

 May you cling to that promise as we celebrate our savior’s birth this Christmas!

 2 thoughts on “The Difference Between God and Santa?
-Amazing Grace.”
+Amazing Grace”

 1. What joy, what comfort and peace we have in Jesus.